peterjunsworth/stripe-ready/README.md

 - **Submit an Issue**: Use the Issues tab to report bugs or suggest changes.
 - **Create a Pull Request:**: Fork the repository, make your changes, and submit a pull request for review.

+To contribute to **Stripe Ready**, please refer to the [CONTRIBUTING.md](https://github.com/peterjunsworth/stripe-ready/blob/main/CONTRIBUTING.md) file for detailed guidelines.

+## How to Contribute

+If you're submitting a pull request, please follow the steps outlined in our [Pull Request Template](.github/PULL_REQUEST_TEMPLATE.md).
+This template will help you provide the necessary information and ensure your PR is reviewed smoothly.

+## Reporting a Bug

+If you’ve found a bug, please fill out the [Bug Report](.github/ISSUE_TEMPLATE/bug_report.md) template to provide us with the necessary details to investigate and resolve the issue.

+## Requesting a Feature

+If you have an idea for a new feature or improvement, please submit a [Feature Request](.github/ISSUE_TEMPLATE/feature_request.md) and tell us how it could benefit the project.

 We value your contributions and are excited to see how this project can grow with your help.
 Together, we can build something even better!

 ## License